Kurdistan Freedom Hawks: Designation as a terrorist organisation

 The group has been designated as a terrorist organization by the US, UK and Australian governments, as well as by the European Union.
 The Turkish government regards the group as part of the PKK and does not list it separately.

 Attacks

 TAK has claimed responsibility for a number of attacks against police officers, soldiers, government and business institutions since 2004.
 Its earliest attacks were small, non-lethal bombings in public places which the group described as "warning actions."
 These warnings, however, had become deadly by the summer of 2005.
+TAK also issued a statement warning tourists that while they are not direct targets, tourist attractions and cities which generate revenue for the Turkish state as considered valid targets.